NVIDIA/TensorRT-Model-Optimizer/examples/llm_ptq/README.md

 > *If GPU out-of-memory error is reported running the scripts, please try editing the scripts and reducing the max batch size of the TensorRT-LLM engine to save GPU memory.*

 The example scripts above also have an additional flag `--tasks`, where the actual tasks run in the script can be customized.
-The allowed tasks are `build,mmlu,humaneval,benchmark,lm_eval` specified in the script [parser](./scripts/parser.sh).
+The allowed tasks are `build,mmlu,benchmark,lm_eval,livecodebench` specified in the script [parser](./scripts/parser.sh).
 The tasks combo can be specified with a comma-separated task list.
-Some tasks like mmlu, humaneval can take a long time to run.
+Some tasks like mmlu can take a long time to run.
 To run lm_eval tasks, please also specify the `--lm_eval_tasks` flag with comma separated lm_eval tasks [here](https://github.com/EleutherAI/lm-evaluation-harness/tree/main/lm_eval/tasks).

 Please refer to the `Technical Details` section below about the stage executed inside the script and the outputs per stage.